AgalmicVentures/Werk/README.md

 * `quit`: Quits the application cleanly, running shutdown commands and actions.

 ## Shutdown
+The application may be shut down cleanly at any time by running the `quit` command.
+Sending it a `SIGINT` (e.g. by pressing Ctrl+C) will also cause a clean shutdown.

+On shutdown:
-On shutdown it runs shutdown commands (read from `Application.ShutdownCommands`), then shutdown actions which may be registered by any component, ensuring a clean shutdown.
+* Shutdown commands are run (read from `Application.ShutdownCommands`)
+* Shutdown actions, which may be registered by any component, are run
+* The application exit with exit code 0.